Vitamin C: benefits, dosage, contraindications

 Essential

-Vitamin C is involved in many biochemical reactions through a hydroxylation mechanism.
+Vitamin C is involved in numerous biochemical reactions through a hydroxylation mechanism.
 Its role in collagen synthesis is important.
-Vitamin C deficiency induces degradation of collagen structure, explaining the clinical manifestations of scurvy (a disease due to vitamin C deficiency): alteration of dentin formation and tooth loss, vascular wall damage and purpura with hemorrhagic syndrome, edema, and skin alterations due to keratin involvement and bone remodeling.
-Furthermore, vitamin C acts as a cofactor in the synthesis of catecholamines, notably in the conversion of dopamine to norepinephrine, which may explain the behavior and mood disturbances observed during scurvy.
-Other actions include involvement in the catabolism of phenylalanine and tyrosine (amino acids), in the transformation of cholesterol to bile acids, increase in metabolism of toxins and carcinogens by hepatic cytochrome P450, and absorption of non-heme iron (not incorporated in the heme structure).
+Vitamin C deficiency leads to an alteration of collagen structure.
+This explains the clinical manifestations of scurvy (a disease caused by vitamin C deficiency): impaired dentin formation and tooth loss, damage to the vascular wall and purpura with hemorrhagic syndrome, edema, skin alteration due to keratin involvement, and bone remodeling.
+On the other hand, vitamin C acts as a cofactor in the synthesis of catecholamines, notably in the conversion of dopamine to norepinephrine, which may explain the behavioral and mood disorders observed during scurvy.
+Other actions have been described: involvement in the catabolism of phenylalanine and tyrosine (amino acids), in the conversion of cholesterol to bile acids, increased metabolism of toxins and carcinogens by hepatic cytochrome P450, and absorption of non-heme iron (not incorporated into the heme structure).

 Usages associés